doctrine-extensions/DoctrineExtensions/doc/symfony4.md

-# Install Gedmo Doctrine2 extensions in Symfony 4
+# Install Gedmo Doctrine extensions in Symfony 4

-Configure full featured [Doctrine2 extensions](https://github.com/doctrine-extensions/DoctrineExtensions) for your symfony 4 project.
+Configure full featured [Doctrine extensions](https://github.com/doctrine-extensions/DoctrineExtensions) for your Symfony 4 project.
 This post will show you - how to create a simple configuration file to manage extensions with ability to use all features it provides.
 Interested? then bear with me! and don't be afraid, we're not diving into security component :)

-This post will put some light over the shed of extension installation and mapping configuration of Doctrine2.
+This post will put some light over the shed of extension installation and mapping configuration of Doctrine.
 It does not require any additional dependencies and gives you full power over management of extensions.

 Content: